-The adaptive design of our ReMEDy2 trial could result in the trial being required to enroll more patients than anticipated, increasing the time and costs to complete the trial, which may require additional funding that may not be available to us on favorable terms or at all.
+The adaptive design of our ReMEDy2 trial could result in the trial being required to enroll more patients than anticipated, which would increase the time and costs to complete the trial.

-Our ReMEDy2 trial is currently targeted to enroll approximately 350 patients at up to 75 sites in the United States if the clinical hold imposed by the FDA is lifted.
-However, with the trial's adaptive design, it is possible that the number of patients required to complete the trial may increase significantly.
-If we are required to enroll more patients than currently anticipated, it will increase the time and costs to complete the trial, which may result in a need for additional funding that may not be available to us on acceptable terms, or at all.
+Our ReMEDy2 trial is an adaptive design trial intended to enroll approximately 300 patients.
+The adaptive design component includes an interim analysis by our independent data safety monitoring board after the first 200 participants have completed the trial.
+Based on the results of the interim analysis, the study may be stopped for futility or a new total sample size may be determined, ranging between 300 and 728 participants, according to a pre-determined statistical analysis plan.
+Because of the ReMEDy2 trial's adaptive design, it is possible that the number of participants required to complete the trial may increase significantly from the 300 patients we are currently targeting.
+If we are required to enroll more participants than currently anticipated, it will increase the time and costs to complete the trial, which may result in a need for additional funding that may not be available to us on acceptable terms, or at all.